TABLE OF CONTENTS

 As mentioned, weight loss can be an effective non-surgical treatment for dogs suffering from hip dysplasia.
 If your dog is even slightly overweight, put him/her on a regimen so that your pet pooch can drop a few pounds.

 Keep in mind that a lack of exercise as well as excessive exercise is both harmful for your dog.
 You have to find the right balance to ensure your dog can find some relief from hip dysplasia.
 Talking to your vet can help you discover how much exercise your dog needs.

 Giving your dog supplements, regardless of whether you go for glucosamine or CBD, can help your dog deal with CHD.
 Don’t give your dog any supplements without consulting your vet.
 Also, be careful about the dosage when administering any supplements to your dog.

-So, hopefully now you know everything you need to know about canine hip dysplasia.
+So, hopefully, now you know everything you need to know about canine hip dysplasia.
 There is no doubt that CHD is among the most painful conditions your pet pooch can develop.
-Watching your dog suffer from the constant pain and discomfort can be difficult for you as a pet parent.
+Watching your dog suffer from constant pain and discomfort can be difficult for you as a pet parent.
 Therefore, you should use the information provided above, especially about the signs and symptoms, to get your dog to the vet early.
 You can improve your dog’s quality of life, even if he/she is suffering from CHD, by using the treatments mentioned above and also helping him/her lose weight.